pxfskjp/eCommerce-React/README.md

 - A component that uses CSS styling has a single CSS file that styles its elements
 - A component's corresponding CSS file is located in a directory called `css` located in the same parent directory as the component

-A few components, such as some Material UI components, use MUI class styling, wich classes defined in a styles function that returns an object containing the relevant classes.
-This styles function will be located in the same file as the parent component where the MUI component is rendered.
+A few components, such as some Material UI components, use MUI class styling, with classes defined in a `styles` function that returns an object containing the relevant classes.
+This `styles` function will be located in the same file as the parent component where the MUI component is rendered.

 ### Dynamic UI Styling
 Dynamic styling that adapts to screen size is employed throughout the app.
 However, this is not a "mobile-first" app, i.e., dynamic styling is not optimized for mobile devices.
 Therefore, some mobile device browsers will present a UI with obvious bugs and unreachable content.